laisdallemulle/ILR_optimization/README.md

 ## Author

 - **Laís de Oliveira Dalle Mulle**
-- **Email:** lais@rrc.org
+- **Email:** laisdallemulle@rrccompanies.com
 ## Date

 - 2024-02-07

 ## Description

 The algorithm employs a greedy approach to distribute numbers.
 It sorts the numbers in descending order and iteratively places each number in the line that, after the placement, would have the least total sum compared to the others.
-This heuristic method aims to minimize the difference between the sums of the lines, achieving a relatively balanced distribution without the need for exhaustive search.
+This method aims to minimize the difference between the sums of the lines, achieving a relatively balanced distribution without the need for exhaustive search.

 ## Usage